jrvanderdoes/purify/paper.md

 Unbalanced data are widely observed, yet methods for analysis can be unwieldy, overly complex, or missing implementations. `Purify` fills this gap by providing and organizing many statistical tests robust to various assumptions and an extensive collection of resampling methodology.
-Among others, a myriad of normality, two-sample, anova, and effect quantification statistics are included in the package.
+These tests include normality, anova, and two-sample tests along with statistics to quantify stratification effects.

 Resampling is a fundamental technique in estimating the distribution of statistics, testing hypotheses, and deriving confidence intervals, especially